umeshgjh/Smart-Parking-using-YOLO-models/README.md

 Leveraging Object Detection for Efficient Parking Space Monitoring: A Benchmark of YOLO Models.

 ## Introduction
 This project explores the use of YOLO (You Only Look Once) object detection models for efficient parking space monitoring.
-The aim is to evaluate various YOLO models (YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, YOLO NAS) for parking vacancy detection and assess them based on mean Average Precision (mAP), inference speed, and complexity.
+The aim is to evaluate various YOLO models (YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9) for parking vacancy detection and assess them based on mean Average Precision (mAP), inference speed, and complexity.

 ## Objective
 The primary objective of this project is to assess the performance of different YOLO models for detecting parking vacancy in real-time using computer vision techniques.